English Place Names

 Meaning unknown, probably of Semitic origin.
 It is first mentioned in Egyptian records from the 15th century BC under the name Tmsq.
 It is now the capital city of Syria.

-From Latin Danubius, from Indo-European Danu, probably meaning "river, water".
+From Latin Danubius, from Old Celtic *Danowyos, from an Indo-European root meaning "river".
 This is the name of a river that flows east through Europe to the Black Sea.

 Deben (River) English